-At Lombardi and Lombardi, we have decades of experience working with local courts regarding shoplifting cases in Middlesex, Ocean, and Monmouth counties.
+At Lombardi and Lombardi, P.A. we have decades of experience working with local courts regarding shoplifting cases in Middlesex, Ocean, and Monmouth counties.
 This includes attorneys Joseph Lombardi and Paul Garelick, who are former prosecutors in Edison Township and South Plainfield, respectively.
 Their experience as prosecutors allows our theft defense team to anticipate the tactics that the prosecutor in your case will use.
 Don’t go it alone.
 Lombardi & Lombardi will be by your side.

 Severe Penalties for a Shoplifting Conviction in Brick Township, New Jersey